unaffected/ruthless.heavens/README.md

 ### Phase Six: Resolution

 1. All prepared actions are resolved based their speed.
+2. Move all resolved actions cards to their respective owners discard piles.
-2. If your current handsize is greater than your fate, discard cards until your handsize is equal to your fate.
+3. If your current handsize is greater than your fate, discard cards until your handsize is equal to your fate.

 ## Winning